Safe in New York City

 The video to the song, directed by Andy Morahan, shows the band playing a busy tunnel in the city, surrounded by armed police officers.
 The promo CD single contained a live version of the song, which was recorded on 13 September 2000 at the America West Arena in Phoenix, Arizona.
 This live version was later re-released nine years later on the box set Backtracks.

-The track gained poignancy after September 11 attacks on the World Trade Center in New York City.
+The track gained poignancy after the September 11 attacks on the World Trade Center in New York City.
+The song was included in the Clear Channel memorandum, which is a list of songs Clear Channel deemed "questionable" to play so soon after the attacks.
 Angus Young said that although originally the lyrics were meant to make fun of Rudy Giuliani's claim that he had cleaned up Manhattan: "to me New York is a city where you can never predict what's coming next."
-The song was later included in the 2001 Clear Channel memorandum, a list of "lyrically questionable" songs.